Para traducir esta página al español u otros idiomas, haga clic en Translate en la esquina superior derecha.

 CERT in Arlington County

 Arlington has always had an all-disasters approach to emergencies.
-Among the more likely emergencies in our county are fires and weather-related situations such as winter storms and tornadoes.
+Among the more likely emergencies in our county are fires and weather-related situations like winter storms and tornadoes.

 In addition, the events of Sept.
 11, 2001, made it clear that the resources of our public safety departments could become overwhelmed in a disaster.
 Community members wanted to help and it became apparent that the most helpful volunteers were those with some level of disaster-relief training, even though the precise type of disaster may not be foreseen.
 Thus emerged the concept of the first all-disaster, neighborhood-based CERTs in northern Virginia.

 The goal is to have a CERT in every Arlington neighborhood.